 Protect Tanzania’s Livelihoods for the Mutual Benefit of People and Wildlife

 Healthy rangelands are vital to the livelihood of the Maasai people, whose cultural and economic wellbeing resides in the health of their livestock herds.
-Our education and management programs help the people of the Maasai Steppe address threats such as increased grazing pressure from immigrant herders and livestock (coming from as far as southern Kenya), water scarcity, local population growth, unregulated land conversion, poor farming practices, and deforestation:
+Our education and management programs help the people of Northern Tanzania address threats such as increased grazing pressure from immigrant herders and livestock (coming from as far as southern Kenya), water scarcity, local population growth, unregulated land conversion, poor farming practices, and deforestation:

-- Villages for Conservation.
+- Communities for Conservation.
 Rangeland management experts provide support to local institutions engaged in natural resource management, helping them to develop and implement their own natural resource action plans.

 - Rangeland Management Seminars.
 Taught by trained community members, our seminars teach local leaders from government, education, religious and women’s groups about the science and best practices of managing livestock and rangelands.